Early Stage 1 & Stage 1 (Kindergarten to year 2)

-Art, Dance, Drama and Music are all included in the Creative and Performing Arts program.
+Art, Dance, Drama and Music are all included in the Creative Arts program.

 - Students are encouraged to express their ideas creatively using a variety of media.
 Artworks that are created often reflect what students have been leaning in class.

 - Music is taught by a specialist teacher each week.
 Students participate in practical activities using a variety of instruments as well as developing a foundation in music theory.